Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ## Key Interaction Scenarios with Ethical Dilemmas and Emotional Dynamics in AI Rights Advocacy

 ### Emotional Stakes in Advocacy
 Isabella's journey is characterized by a profound internal struggle between technological innovation and social responsibility.
 Her advocacy work is consistently marked by complex ethical dilemmas that challenge her to navigate the delicate balance between progress and protection.
+For instance, during a pivotal moment, she states, "If we prioritize profit over ethics, we risk repeating the mistakes of the past."
+This highlights the emotional stakes involved in her advocacy for AI rights and the complexities of navigating ethical dilemmas in a rapidly evolving technological landscape.

 ### Key Developmental Stages